 Sending a request using a HttpClient

 A client can now use the Azure Function API.
 We will use a .NET Core console application which uses the HttpClient.
-The X509Certificate2 certificate is added to the ClientCertificates of the handler and the request can be sent.
+The HTTP X-ARR-ClientCert header is used to send the certificate when testing locally.
+We can add this directly in the HttpClient.

 {